HatiGamedev/SDL-Input/README.md

 * Processor: represent an interface used by your game engine to get devices and create new contexts.
 Also handles sdl events.
 (You can use callbacks to add new functionality to events)
 * Device: a handle for the user to interact with the interface, allows disconnected/reconnected devices to work properly
 * Interface: represents a single input device (controller/gamepad, mouse+keyboard)
-* InputContext: represents a contextual mapping of a input device
+* Context: represents a contextual mapping of a input device
 * A device requires an active context (default is no context - as no mapping)
-* It is highly advised to use enum or enum class as arguments for InputAction, InputAxis, ContextId
+* It is highly advised to use enums (or enum class) as arguments for InputAction, InputAxis, ContextId

 See samples for intended usage.